ununhexium/cecho/README.md

 ### Alternatives?

 Alternatives: [zuncito](https://codeberg.org/lukaslauterbach/zuncito)
-a friendly C completing implementation.
+a friendly C competing implementation.

 TODO: is there anything that comes close to this?